 Dakota's Compliance Services professionals can assist with projects ranging from federal regulatory interpretation to determining the applicability of local requirements and permits.
 If anonymity is desired, we can also act as a third party interface between the customer and the regulatory agencies.
-Most importantly, we enable customer and non-customers alike to leverage our deep EHS knowledge base to quickly and efficiently establish EHS compliance solutions across their organization.
+Most importantly, we enable customers and non-customers alike to leverage our deep EHS knowledge base to quickly and efficiently establish EHS compliance solutions across their organization.

 Whether you conduct internal audits, use a third party, or use a combination of both, establishing environmental and safety audit protocols is critical to monitoring EHS compliance.
 Using Dakota Auditor, the Compliance Services team creates custom EHS auditing protocols for verifying compliance status and managing corrective actions procedures, both globally and site-specific.
 We can also arm your teams by conducting Root Cause Analysis and Audit Scoring, helping to establish a baseline for comparisons throughout your organization.